christopherparks-unr/cs480Parks/PA4/README.md

 # PA3: Moons

+## Adding objects to the project
+Within ```/assets/objects/``` are a few sample object files. cube.obj is the orginial object that was hard-coded in the first project. tray.obj is the object I created in Blender. dragon.obj is the sample file found on the class website, already included for your convenience.

+You don't need to specifically add objects into this folder, though it is the convention. **Once you add a new object into any directory, you must add it as a new record to the ```object_list.txt``` file located at /PA4/.
+If not, the program will not load the vertex and index information.** The purpose of using object_list.txt is to allow easier implementation of multiple instances of an object.
+It doesn't serve much purpose for this project, but could be useful later.

 ## Instructions for Use
 The makefile generates a file called ```CP_PA4``` to run.
 If no arguments are provided, it will run using the default shaders located in ```assets/shaders/```.
-Use ```-v "path"``` to load a different vertex shader, and ```-f "path"``` to load a different fragment shader.
+Use ```-v <path>``` to load a different vertex shader, and ```-f <path>``` to load a different fragment shader.

+**Use ```-o <filename>``` to use that model when loading.** If this argument is not specified, it defaults to cube.obj (therefore this object should not be removed from object_list.txt).
+Note that this argument is different from -v and -f in that it is not a path, only a file name.

-Both of these options can be used as many times as you like, though due to insufficient knowledge on my behalf, the program will only load the last specified vertex and fragment shader in the list of arguments.
+All of these options can be used as many times as you like, though due to insufficient knowledge on my behalf, the program will only load the last specified vertex shader, fragment shader, and object specified in the list of arguments.
 Ignores all other arguments.

 ## Interacting
-There are two objects to interact with in this project: the "planet" and the "moon".
-Interacting is based on a selection system: Press '1' on the keyboard (not the numpad) to select the planet, and press '2' to select the moon.
-Press '0' to remove active selection. **By default, there is no active selection.**
+There is only one object to interact with in this project.
+Press '1' on the keyboard (not the numpad) to select the object, and press '0' to remove active selection. **By default, there is no active selection.**

 Once an object is selected, use the following keys to manipulate the object: